Diplomacy: Medieval and early modern Europe

 In Europe, early modern diplomacy's origins are often traced to the states of Northern Italy in the early Renaissance, with the first embassies being established in the 13th century.
-The Republic of Venice, Milan and Tuscany were flourishing centers of diplomacy from the 14th century onward.
+The Republic of Venice, Milan, and Tuscany were flourishing centers of diplomacy from the 14th century onward.
 It was in the Italian Peninsula that many of the traditions of modern diplomacy began, such as the presentation of an ambassador's credentials to the head of state.

 Modernity

 French diplomat Charles Maurice de Talleyrand-Périgord is considered one of the most skilled diplomats of all time.

 From Italy, the practice was spread across Europe.
 Milan was the first to send a representative to the court of France in 1455.
 However, Milan refused to host French representatives, fearing they would conduct espionage and intervene in its internal affairs.
-As foreign powers such as France and Spain became increasingly involved in Italian politics the need to accept emissaries was recognized.
+As foreign powers such as Spain and France became increasingly involved in Italian politics the need to accept emissaries was recognized.
 Soon the major European powers were exchanging representatives.
 Spain was the first to send a permanent representative; it appointed an ambassador to the Court of St. James's (i.e. England) in 1487.
 By the late 16th century, permanent missions became customary.
 The Holy Roman Emperor, however, did not regularly send permanent legates, as they could not represent the interests of all the German princes (who were in theory all subordinate to the Emperor, but in practice each independent).

 Between 1500 and 1700, the rules of modern diplomacy were further developed.
 French replaced Latin from about 1715.
 The top rank of representatives was an ambassador.
 At that time an ambassador was a nobleman, the rank of the noble assigned varying with the prestige of the country he was delegated to.
 Strict standards were developed for ambassadors, requiring them to have large residences, host lavish parties, and play an important role in the court life of their host nation.
 In Rome, the most prized posting for a Catholic ambassador, the French and Spanish representatives would have a retinue of up to a hundred.
 Even in smaller posts, ambassadors were very expensive.
 Smaller states would send and receive envoys, who were a rung below the ambassador.
 Somewhere between the two was the position of minister plenipotentiary.